 Here is some basic information about how the test works:

 Our EMG laboratory is just for kids.
 That means that all of our physicians and technologists are experienced in working with children, making them as comfortable as possible and putting them at ease during what can otherwise seem like a scary test.
-The lab is staffed by neurologists in our Neuromuscular Program.
+The lab is staffed by neurologists in our Neuromuscular Center.